[Editor’s note: This blog was reposted with permission from MarTech Today. For the original article, click here.]

 With such significant changes afoot, it’s imperative for TV media buyers to connect with their digital counterparts and see how they can share platforms and processes.
 There could be existing capabilities in their companies’ martech stacks that may move them closer to reaching their holy grail.

 Here are three marketing technologies that digital marketers are using that could easily be applied to TV.

 Identity resolution has been around for several years.
 It grew out of marketers’ need to reach real people across channels in a world increasingly fragmented by digital IDs and cookies.
-This technology resolves identities in an anonymized, privacy-conscious way across all channels, platforms and silos, allowing marketers to conduct people-based marketing and measurement everywhere.
+This technology resolves identities in an encrypted, privacy-conscious way across all channels, platforms and silos, allowing marketers to conduct people-based marketing and measurement everywhere.

 TV advertising buyers can use identity resolution to understand new and existing audiences, segment them properly, send them a targeted commercial or video ad, and then measure the impact of those placements.
 It unlocks the promise of advanced TV, helping the mass advertising vehicle that is TV become more data-driven and thus regain its proper and true value in the advertising ecosystem.
 To those who have been in the business for awhile, identity resolution is a game-changer that’s altering the nature of TV ad buying and benefiting all in the ecosystem.

 Data lakes, like identity resolution, grew out of the reality of the amount of data exploding and the need to organize and manage it.
 It is a fairly new technology that, as its name suggests, is a vast repository where marketers can bring all of their customer data together for management and analysis.
 Data lakes allow in-house analysts and data scientists to access information at any time and get a holistic view of their customers’ journeys.